ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `double` | 0.15    |

 Description
-:   Minimum distance from the goal node away from the request’s goal pose (if using `use_poses`) to consider pruning as being passed, in case the goal pose is very close to the goal node, but is not exact.
+:   Minimum distance from the goal node away from the request's goal pose (if using `use_poses`) to consider pruning as being passed, in case the goal pose is very close to the goal node, but is not exact.

 ### **`min_prune_dist_from_start`**